marlonbarrios/artist-lecture/README.md

 Watch a play list of videos as doumentation and as pieces in themselves.
 [Watch on YouTube](https://www.youtube.com/playlist?list=PLC2ijZ2U-avgiulwpSlCbvM2FAbUBtwlz)

-### meta-fictions
+### meta-ficciones
 “Meta-fictions: A Fugue Entangled with Several Odd Kins and Intelligences” is the outcome of a collaboration between artists Dakota Comin, Cesar Rene Perez, and Vera Rivas, developed during a residency at Lake Studios Berlin in November 2023.
 This project marries the realms of generative AI, realtime computation with dance and performance art.
+Residency  and collaboration with the Cnetro de Cultura Digital in Mexico City for the Fall 2024.
 [Discover meta-fictions](https://medium.com/@marlon_21867/meta-fictions-project-description-6bad0678373e)

 ### Duets in Latent Spaces